Wastewater blockages

 • you're experiencing a continuous overflow and you're not currently using water on your property.

-If this is the case, please call us on 13 20 90 24/7 to report the issue.
-We'll send a crew to the site to investigate.
+Call us on 13 20 90 24/7 to report the issue.
+We'll send a crew to investigate.

-Property owners are responsible for the private wastewater pipes on their property up to and including where they connect to our pipes (the connection point).
-The blockage is likely to be in your private pipes if:
+Property owners are responsible for the private wastewater pipes on their property up to where they connect to our pipes.
+You'll need to contact a licensed plumber to clear the blockage.

 • your neighbours aren't experiencing a blockage